dart-lang/site-www/src/null-safety/understanding-null-safety/index.md

 If you try to run this, you get a compile error on the call to `toUpperCase()`.
-The `error` field is nullable because it won't have a value in a successful reponse.
+The `error` field is nullable because it won't have a value in a successful response.
 We can see by inspecting the class that we never access the `error` message when it is `null`.
 But that requires understanding the relationship between the value of `code` and the nullability of `error`.
 The type checker can't see that connection.